 *Collaborating advisor: Gaby Hundertmarkt

-We are developing a cooperative interdisciplinary place in which a café-bar & LAB & residences studio are interwoven as places and as practices: choreographic-artistic work is localized, a wide variety of public spheres are created.
+Under the motto: "sharing of infrastructure - sharing as infrastructure", we run a cooperative interdisciplinary place, Ana Conda am Ufer, in which a café-bar & Kitchen/LAB are interwoven as places and as practices: choreographic-artistic work is localized, a wide variety of public spheres are created.

 Silke Bake is a curator, dramaturg, and mentor.
 Together with colleagues, artists and institutions, she develops thematic programmes, discussion and research formats in the field of performing arts.